API

 Step 7.
 Advertise prefixes

-After we check and process your DDoS questionnaire, we'll announce your prefixes through the Gcore network using Border Gateway Protocol (BGP).
-Once it’s done, all incoming traffic will be routed through Secure Transit for DDoS protection and then forwarded to your infrastructure.
+After submitting your DDoS Protection Questionnaire, we will process and announce your prefixes through the Gcore network using Border Gateway Protocol (BGP).
+Once completed, all incoming traffic will be routed through Secure Transit for DDoS protection before reaching your infrastructure.

 Was this article helpful?